-- First of all, you will have to find the plugin that you want to install.
-You can either do this through an external link like the ones we’ve shared above or by going to the Figma Community within the Figma app.
+- First of all, you will have to find the plugin you want to install.
+You can either pick one from the list I’ve shared above or go to the Figma Community within the Figma app.

-- Once you’ve found your plugin, you’ll see an install button to the right, including the number of active installs.
-You can see what that looks like below
+- Once you’ve found your plugin, you’ll see a ‘try out’ button to the right, including the number of active installs.
+You can see what that looks like below.

-Would you rather see the installing of Figma plugins and how to use them in action?
+Would you rather see the installation of Figma plugins and how to use them in a video?
 Take a look at our Figma tutorial below.

-In fact, the plugins that are available to you might be a deciding factor in deciding between Figma and Sketch.
-We recommend you to take a look if you’re still on the fence.
+In fact, the available plugins might be a deciding factor in deciding between Figma and Sketch.
+I recommend you take a look if you’re still on the fence.